MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/Universal-actions-for-adaptive-cards/Work-with-universal-actions-for-adaptive-cards.md

 * [`adaptiveCard/action` invoke activity](#adaptivecardaction-invoke-activity)
 * [Backward compatibility](#backward-compatibility)

-## Quick start guide to leverage Universal Action Model in Teams
+## Quick start guide to leverage universal actions for Adaptive Cards in Teams

 1. Replace all instances of `Action.Submit` with `Action.Execute` to update an existing scenario on Teams.
 2. Add a `refresh` clause to your Adaptive Card, if you want to leverage the automatic refresh model or if your scenario requires contextual views.